This short circular walk at Woodlesford Lock is a family favourite, with the excitement of canal boats, Locks, ducks and some fantastic sculptures.

 Accessibility: Fine for most buggies.
 One side of the canal is a tarmac road, the other side is a clear footpath but can be muddy.
 Also have to navigate over the locks- I managed it 30 weeks pregnant, so shouldn’t be a problem!

 Route: Super-easy!
 From the car park and lock (pictured top-left below), follow the road (don’t worry, no traffic) to the next lock along- cross the canal here and come back the other side!
+Download a great child-friendly map that includes 5 things to do on this walk from the Canal & River Trust here.

 Our visit to Woodlesford Lock